mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 * Write the kernel optimization generically in Python and the compiler generates shader language codes for different backends accordingly, which allows us to transfer the kernel optimization techniques across backends

-We are leveraging the Python-first development, and universal deployment solution to quickly enable high-performance AMD GPU support less than one human week's effort.
+We are leveraging the Python-first development, and universal deployment solution to quickly enable high-performance AMD GPU support less than one human week's effort. -->

-### Bringing ROCm support to MLC
+### Bringing ROCm support to MLC-LLM

 <p align="center">
   <img src="/img/amd/arch.svg" width="80%">